-A student may add a class before 8 a.m. on the sixth class day of a fall or spring semester (second class day of a five week summer session), as long as seats are available, by using Banner Web (refer to the Academic Calendar for specific dates).
+A student may add a class before the published deadline, as long as seats are available, by using Banner Web (refer to the Academic Calendar for specific dates).
 Late adds after that time must be approved.
 Students may complete a Drop/Add form, secure signatures of the instructor, the student's advisor, and the Associate Dean or the Student Services Coordinator in the CFR Office of Student Services.
-In addition, the student must secure signatures on a Student Registration Status available on the Banner web system located under the Student Records menu and accessible by the student.
-Students must have a clear registration status to have a late add approved.
-Students are not eligible to register if holds prevented them from registering during the semester's late registration period.
-The student will be charged a registration change fee.
+The student will be charged a registration change fee

-A student may drop a course up to and including the 5th day of classes during the fall or spring semester (first class day of a five week summer session).
-The last date to drop a course without a grade can be found in the Academic Calendar on Banner.
+The last date to drop a course without a grade can be found in the Academic Calendar.
 Students may elect to drop a course from the 6th to the 36th class day.
 If dropping a FO, SBP, NREC or WFA course, the professor/instructor, the student's advisor and the Student Services Coordinator in the CFR Office of Student Services must approve this drop.